 The shuttle bus departs every 20 minutes, 45 minutes, 90 minutes, or 2 hours depending on the line.
 Confirm your line’s departure schedule on their website.

-Most commonly used for their motorbike services, this app will allow you to easily book a driver (for a bike or car) to take you from point A to point B.
+Most commonly used for their motorbike services, GoJek app will allow you to easily book a driver (for a bike or car) to take you from point A to point B.

-Motorbike drivers are your most affordable option for local transport.
+Motorbike drivers are the cheapest way to travel around in Bali.
 For example, a 20-min ride will cost about Rp20,000 (less than $2).
 There are generally more motorbike drivers than car drivers, so your wait time is also minimal.
 I have never had to wait more than just a few minutes.

 Navigating around town on a motorbike is also time efficient, as you can weave through traffic and get to your destination much quicker than a car.
-While hiring a motorbike driver has its benefits, I wouldn’t recommend it for rides that may last longer than 20-minutes as it can get uncomfortable sitting at the back end of a scooter, not to mention getting sunburnt!
+While hiring a motorbike driver has its benefits, the app caps the distance at 25km.
+So you cannot book a motorbike driver for long distances.

 If you are planning to travel across town, I would recommend Kura Kura or a Go-Car service so that you can relax in air conditioning (which you will appreciate in the tropical climate!).